-But, I’m convinced anyone can grow succulents, no matter where they live, and I'm going to give you the guidelines you need to do just that.
+Anyone can grow succulents, no matter where they live, and I'm going to give you the foundation you need to do just that.

-Over the past few years I’ve started to realize many people want to grow succulents but don't have the perfect growing conditions for them.
-This shouldn’t be a surprise since I belong in that group of people!
+Many people want to grow succulents but don't have the perfect growing conditions for them.
+In fact, I'm part of that group of people, too!

-For some, growing succulents is a breeze.
+For some people, growing succulents is a breeze.
 For others, it's a daily struggle.
 Either way, this guide will teach you the essential components to find success growing succulents in less than ideal circumstances.

-When people say that succulents are hard to kill, I cringe a little.
-Like all plants, you need to know how to care for succulents in order to keep them alive.
-Sure, they can be very forgiving and are often easy for people to keep alive, but in parts of the world (or in parts of your home) people have to fight to keep them alive.
+Some people say that succulents are hard to kill–but that makes me cringe a little.
+Like with all plants, you need to know how to care for succulents in order to keep them alive.

 Pick the right plants

-One thing I have learned over and over (from the tragic death of many succulents) is some succulents grow better than others in my home and on my porch.
-I know that most succulents won't survive the winter outside where I live (Zone 5) and I’ve accepted that.
-But, not all succulents will do very well inside my apartment either.
-I don’t have very much natural light so a lot of plants struggle.
+One thing I've learned over and over (from the tragic deaths of many succulents) is that some succulents grow better in my home, while others thrive outside on my porch.
+Most succulents won't survive the winter outside where I live (Zone 5).

 Tweak your soil materials